lemieux-lab/bidra_robustness/README.md

 ## Datasets
 Used datasets: Gray (public), gCSI (public), CTRPv2 (public) and IRIC (in-house).

 The data from the three public datasets are access through PharmacoGX, using the `output_[nameOfDataset]_curves.ipynb`.
 Additional relevant files are also downloaded.
 An anonymized version of the IRIC dataset is made available.
+It is important to make sure that the first column of the `curve_info/` files is labelled `exp_id`.

 As a first step, the data `CSV` of the public datasets are converted to `H5` files with `public_data/csvToH5.jl`.
 Experiments are also filtered for extreme values, as describe in the manuscript.

 ## Robustness and Discrepancies analysis